 The Audit Committee of the Board of Directors has selected KPMG LLP ("KPMG"), an independent registered public accounting firm, to audit our consolidated financial statements for the year ending December 31, 2016.
 While it is not required to do so, our Audit Committee is submitting the selection of that firm for ratification in order to ascertain the view of our stockholders.
 In the event the stockholders fail to ratify the selection of KPMG, the adverse vote will be considered a direction to the Audit Committee to consider other auditors for next year.
 However, because of the difficulty in making any substitution so long after the beginning of the current year, the appointment of KPMG for fiscal 2016 will stand, unless the Audit Committee finds other good reason for making a change.
-Even if the selection is ratified, the Audit Committee determines that such a change would be in the Company's and its stockholders' best interests.
+Even if the selection is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in the Company's and its stockholders' best interests.
 Proxies solicited by our Board of Directors will, unless otherwise directed, be voted to ratify the appointment of KPMG as our independent registered public accounting firm for the fiscal year ending December 31, 2016.